“Instant gratification is not soon enough.”

-The easiest way to short circuit this fight is to not give Monkey Brain a choice in the first place.
+The easiest way to short-circuit this fight is to not give Monkey Brain a choice in the first place.

 If you commit yourself now to future decisions, Monkey Brain won’t have a say.
 Why?
 It’s because Monkey Brain doesn’t care about the future; he only cares about the present.
-The best way to shut Monkey Brain down is to make decisions which don’t interest him.
+The best way to shut Monkey Brain down is to make decisions that don’t interest him.
 It’s sort of like doing things behind Monkey Brain’s back, and by the time he finds out what you’ve done, it’s too late.

 You Versus Monkey Brain – Give It a Beatdown!

-Sometimes short circuiting Monkey Brain is easier said than done.
+Sometimes short-circuiting Monkey Brain is easier said than done.
 Now that I’ve explained how Monkey Brain can take control of you, these action steps should make much more sense.